 - You must set up reporting channels yourself or provided by third parties.

-- They must train their employees on the Whistleblower Protection Act and reporting channels.
+- They must train their employees about the Whistleblower Protection Act and the reporting channels.

 - They must accompany whistleblowers in the process of reporting and comply with the deadlines, actions and steps required by law.